 Artificial Intelligence (AI) is such a broad concept and is so much talked about that it may cause misunderstandings about what it exactly means.
 So before we start revealing the great potential AI has in real estate, it’s worth recalling what the technology is about.

-Artificial Intelligence is a set of technologies that aim at enabling machines to perform sophisticated tasks that are inherent only to humans, such as judgment and evaluation, problem solving and decision making, pattern recognition, comprehension and production of language.
-One of the most widespread approach to achieve AI is through Machine Learning (ML).
+Artificial Intelligence is a set of technologies that aim at enabling machines to perform sophisticated tasks that are inherent only to humans, such as judgment and evaluation, problem-solving and decision making, pattern recognition, comprehension and production of language.
+One of the most widespread approach to achieve artificial intelligence is through Machine Learning (ML).
 ML is the field of computer science, which is aimed to make computers learn from the data they are exposed to by themselves, without being explicitly programmed.

 The machine learning-enhanced software has recently made much splash, for its ability to сompletely automate time-consuming repetitive tasks, make intelligent recommendations to human professionals, automatically detect suspicious behavior and many more.